syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 ## Grouping

-SfDataGrid allows you to group a column by adding the column to the [SfDataGrid.GroupColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GroupColumnDescriptions.html) collection as shown below.
+The SfDataGrid allows to group a column by adding the column to the [SfDataGrid.GroupColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GroupColumnDescriptions.html) collection as follows:

 {% tabs %}
 {% highlight xaml %}